 The best part about these biscuits is they’re free range.
 They’re just hanging around without being rolled or floured to death.
 No rolling pins necessary.
 No cutting or shaping.
 You just mix them, pat them, and plop them in the oven.
 That’s it!

 To make Cat Heads, you need three logistical things…a large bowl, a cast iron skillet, and your hands.
-You can make these biscuits without a skillet, but they just wouldn’t be the same.
+You can make these biscuits without a cast iron skillet, (ad) but they just wouldn’t be the same.
 You could roll them and cut them, but why do that?
 Granny Mac never did.

 Cat Head biscuits are a little piece of heaven right here on earth.
 They’re crispy on the outside, yet tender on the inside, making the biggest and most delicious biscuit you’ll ever eat.
 And, Granny’s way is not difficult.
 Some biscuit recipes can scare you to death, but not this one.